I have come across many people who really believe that foam is great for soundproofing spaces such as home recording studios and bedrooms.

-A window plug is a simple way of adding mass over the window to block noise.
+A window plug is a simple way of adding mass over the window to reduce sound transfer.
 It is also a good way of soundproofing windows without replacing them.

 A window plug is basically a box filled with insulation that exactly matches the dimensions of the window and fits in the gap over the window sill.